michelruizfuentes/-SDS192-MP3/README.md

 # Deaths from Opioid Overdoses in New Jersey From 2012 to 2015

 - Brianna Mateo, Michel Ruiz-Fuentes
-- SDS192 (02) Intro to Data Science
+- SDS192 (02) Introduction to Data Science
 - 23 Nov.
 2021

 ## Introduction